Before you say 'I do', talk about your finances with your partner.

 - Do your research and shop around for a better deal — always negotiate.

-- Check if you can DIY or get a friend to help.
-Often there's a huge mark-up on anything to do with a wedding, especially flowers, photographers and catering.
+- Check if you can DIY or get a friend to help with flowers, photography or catering.

 - Check online stores.
 For things like furniture and glassware, you may be better off buying rather than renting, and then on-selling afterwards.